pupil-labs/PuRe-open/README.md

 ### Python Wrapper
 The python library works by wrapping a Cython interface around the C++ code.
 The Cython wrapper can be found in [src/pupil_pure](./src/pupil_pure).
 Both C++ and Cython are compiled via CMake with the help of the [scikit-build build system](https://scikit-build.readthedocs.io/en/latest/).
 After installing with `pip` you can run the examples in [examples/python](./examples/python).

+### Wheel Building Notes
+Building wheels works on travis via macOS, Windows and Linux VMs.
+OpenCV is built on travis and included in the wheel as dynamic library.

+In order to speed up builds, the built OpenCV is stored in travis caches.
+Caches can be cleared by including the following line in the commit message:
+`[travis: clear-cache]` or more specifically e.g. `[travis: clear-cache win]`.
+The caches are checked, loaded and rebuilt in a setup stage and made available via travis workspaces.

+Including the shared library in the wheel works differently depending on the platform:
+- For Windows, the DLLs are added to the `package_data` in `setup.py`.
+Since they live in the same folder as the python extension module, they will be loaded without problems.
+- For Linux the wheels are built on the officially recommended [manylinux](https://github.com/pypa/manylinux) image.
+The shared library is afterwards patched into the wheel with [auditwheel](https://github.com/pypa/auditwheel) as also recommended on the manylinux docs.
+- For macOS we use [delocate](https://github.com/matthew-brett/delocate) to patch the libraries into the wheel and adjust the `install_name` accordingly.